stanlymathai/improved-guacamole/README.md

 ## Overview

 Welcome to the Instant Messaging service for the TalkMoni Social app!
-This project ensures secure real-time communication using WebSockets and JWT authentication while integrating AWS S3 for storage.
+This project ensures secure real-time communication using WebSockets, EventEmitters (node) and JWT authentication while integrating AWS S3 for storage.
 The front-end, powered by React, offers a modern UI with real-time updates, Redux for state management, and comprehensive emoji support.

 ## Features